-The Education and Training Foundation (The Foundation) were entering an important consultation because they had recently been gifted The Professional Membership Service for those working in the Further Education Sector.
+The Education and Training Foundation (The Foundation) was entering an important consultation because they had recently been gifted The Professional Membership Service for those working in the Further Education Sector.
 In receiving this gift and legacy they needed to look forward, talk and listen to existing and potential members and shape the future of the Membership Service they would be offering and supporting.
 At Engage Visually we went to a number of sector based events with The Foundation to host conversations and to work on the consultation about the service.
 As we listened we captured key concepts, ideas and issues and added these to the graphic recordings.
-At each event a fresh picture emerged and as the picture emerged it would create a focus point of interest.
-The graphic records would draw people in and they would come across to ‘see’ what was happening; in turn they would often become involved in the discussions themselves.
-A number of the The Foundation’s staff were involved alongside the graphic facilitator, talking, listening and shaping the graphic recording.
-The lead for the consultation work at The Foundation, Claire Mitchell, Head of New Business-Programmes and Services, shaped the visual metaphor of the process of a river running through landscape with different tributaries flowing in and out.
+At each event, a fresh picture emerged and as the picture emerged it would create a focal point of interest.
+The graphic records would draw people in and they would come across to ‘see’ what was happening; in turn, they would often become involved in the discussions themselves.
+A number of The Foundation’s staff were involved alongside the graphic facilitator, talking, listening and shaping the graphic recording.
+The lead for the consultation work at The Foundation, Claire Mitchell, Head of New Business-Programmes and Services, shaped the visual metaphor of the process of a river running through the landscape with different tributaries flowing in and out.

 Graphic facilitation was one method The Foundation used in the overall consultation, with the aim of engaging people in a dynamic conversation and at the same time creating material that would support further engagement as the process unfolded.